Chirag-ahir/SFC-Preparation/README.md

 What is Experience Cloud?<br>
 Salesforce Experience Cloud is a digital experience platform (DXP) that helps business to create customer-centric digital experiences.
 It is a way to allow your customers and partners to access your Salesforce org.
 Separate license is required to access experience cloud.

+What is the difference between managed package and unmanaged package?<br>
+In Salesforce, the main difference between managed and unmanaged packages is that managed packages are more secure and controlled, while unmanaged packages are more flexible and customizable